 Conclusion

+The architectural pattern described in this guide forms the foundation for enterprise-grade AWS deployments and should be considered a mandatory component of any production workload that handles sensitive data or requires regulatory compliance.
 I hope this post helps you in seting up your environment for deploying your applications in a VPC with public and private subnets.
 And helps you understand on how the ec2 instances in private subnet can connect to internet.

 ✨ Thank you for reading and I hope you find it helpful.
 I sincerely request for your feedback in the comment’s section.